krokyk/jwt-nodejs-express-tutorial/README.md

 >**:bulb: TIP:** You will certainly get a different token than in the code snippet above, because it changes everytime the timestamp changes on your system.
 The reason is that in the token's payload the `"iat"` JSON field (generated automatically by the `jsonwebtoken` library) contains the current timestamp.

-Now the response body should look the same as in [chapter 06](#06), i.e. it should contain the 2 posts we created earlier.
+Now the response body should look the same as in [chapter 06](#06), i.e. it should contain the 2 posts you created earlier.
-So how do we filter the data in the response based on the author?
+So how do you filter the data in the response based on the author?
-You will do just that in the next chapter.

 # 11 - Filter the Data Based on the Token